bitrise-io/devcenter/_articles/reviews/how-to-install-offline-workflow-editor.md

 Make sure you perform the following steps to include Workflow Editor as one of the Bitrise CLI core plugins.

-1. In your Terminal/Command Line, install [Go](https://golang.org/) by running `brew install go` command (on macOS).
-If it's already installed, you can update it to the most recent version by running `brew reinstall go`.
-2. Install the latest [Bitrise CLI](/bitrise-cli/installation/).
-If it's already installed, you can upgrade to the most up-to-date version by running `brew reinstall bitrise`.
+Before you start:

+Make sure you have [Go](https://golang.org/) installed on your local computer.

+1. Install the latest Bitrise CLI as discussed [here](/bitrise-cli/installation/).
-3. Run `bitrise setup` to install offline Workflow Editor as part of the Bitrise Plugins.
+2. Run `bitrise setup` to install offline Workflow Editor as part of the Bitrise Plugins.
 Running `bitrise setup` also checks if Bitrise Core tools, OS X tools, Bitrise Plugins and Toolkits are installed on your local machine.
 If not, the command will automatically install them.

 ## Start offline Workflow Editor